-On July 25, 2007 a purported class action lawsuit entitled Darral Frank and Joseph F. Keeley, Jr.. v.
+On July 25, 2007 a purported class action lawsuit entitled Darral Frank and Joseph F. Keeley, Jr. v.
 PC Mall, Inc. dba eCOST.com and eCOST.com, Inc. was filed in the Superior Court of California, Los Angeles County.
 The purported class consists of all of current and former sales representatives who worked for the defendants in California from July 24, 2003 through July 24, 2007.
 The lawsuit alleges that the defendants failed to pay overtime compensation and interest thereon, failed to timely pay compensation to terminated employees and failed to provide meal and rest periods, all in violation of the California Labor Code and Business and Professions Code.
-The complaint seeks unpaid overtime, statutory penalties, interest, attorneys' fees, punitive damages, restitution and injunctive relief.
-The matter has been submitted to arbitration.
+An order granting preliminary approval of a settlement of the matter for \$0.1 million has been entered and final approval is expected in December 2008.